How to find the best car insurance policy

 This also covers you if your car is stolen or burnt.
-It's a step up from third party, but not as broad as comprehensive insurance.
+It's a step up from third party property, but not as broad as comprehensive insurance.

 This is the car insurance equivalent of an each-way bet.
 You've upgraded to a 2001 Holden Berlina with a broken CD player that you tend to park in dark alleys so you're worried about it getting stolen, but you still can't justify paying for comprehensive premiums.